IDinsight/faqt/README.md

     ```

 ## Urgency Detection
-We show an example that uses a scikit-learn Pipeline classifier.
+We show an example that uses the `RuleBasedUD`.

-*TODO: add example code*
+1. Define a preprocessor.
+Since the rule-based model simply looks for the presence and
+   absence of the tokens, you should apply the same preprocessing to the keywords as you
+   would to the messages.
+In this example, we will use `nltk`'s tokenizer and stemmer.
+    ```python
+    from nltk.tokenize import word_tokenize
+    from nltk.stem.porter import PorterStemmer

+    def preprocess(text):
+        stemmer = PorterStemmer()

+        tokens = word_tokenize(text)
+        stemmed_tokens = [stemmer.stem(token) for token in tokens]

+        return stemmed_tokens
+    ```

+2. Define `KeywordRule`'s, each describing an urgent case.
+    ```python
+    from faqt.models import KeywordRule

+    rules = [
+        KeywordRule(
+            include=[preprocess(word) for word in ["blurry", "vision", "headache"]] ),
+        KeywordRule(
+            include=[preprocess(word) for word in ["vomit", "headache"]]
+        )
+    ]
+    ```

+2. Create a rule-based urgency detector
+    ```python
+    from faqt.model import RuleBasedUD

+    ud_model = RuleBasedUD(model=rules, preprocessor=preprocess)
+    ```

+3. "Predict" or evaluate!
+    ```python
+    ud_model.predict(
+        "I keep getting headaches and my vision is blurry.
+Is this normal?"
+    )
+    ```
+    This should return the value 1.0.

 # Development

-To develop FAQT, clone this repository and, at the
+To develop FAQT, clone this repository and run the following at the repository root:
-repository root, run
 ```bash
 pip install -e '.[dev]'
 ```
+This installs all the additional dependencies required for development.